hackhop/hackidea/README.md

-# openissue
-any good idea
+if you not good at dev but have a good idea about binary hack , fell free open a issue.